 - First talk with your advisor who will then refer you to your campus Dean, campus program operations team, and/or the Office of Student Financial Services to determine how and when to take the leave of absence.

-- Discuss the implications of a leave of absence with their school leaders, applicable partner programs (such as NYCTF or TFA), and Relay.
-There may be financial, professional, and academic consequences to suspending enrollment in the program.
+- Discuss the implications of a leave of absence with your school leaders and applicable partner programs (such as NYCTF or TFA).
+There may be serious financial, professional, and academic consequences to suspending enrollment in the program.

 - Once you have confirmed a leave of absence is the right decision, you would then submit a leave of absence request application to the Registrar's Office (also available in the GEN-101 course on Canvas).
 Please keep in mind of the census dates when you submit your leave of absence application.

 - Leaving on or before the census date: Courses will not appear on your transcript and you will not be responsible for your term tuition